 This video demonstrates the temp inside of a car versus the outside ambient temperature:

-Pets In Hot Car Dangers
+Pets In Hot Cars

 - Heatstroke can happen within 15 minutes in dogs.
 Canines that are either older or very young, as well as those with health problems, are more likely to succumb to heatstroke than dogs in prime health.